Kittyfisto/Tailviewer/src/Tailviewer.PluginRepository/README.md

 The repository allows several options to be configured.
 An example configuration can be created with ```> repository write-configuration``` and to use a particular file, simply use
 ```> repository run --configuration <configuration file path>```.

+## Running the repository as a windows service

+Alternatively it's possible to run the repository as a windows service.
+Simply call `start_service.cmd` to create (if necessary) and then start the repository.
+The service is started automatically and restarted
+in case it crashes.

 ## User management